 You wouldn’t buy the cheapest and nastiest bricks, flooring, carpets and shelving for your real world store so don’t cheap out on website hosting for your online store.

 You don’t need to spend a fortune though.
-A £10 per month Virtual Private Server (VPS) may do the job for you and dedicated servers for small – medium sizes websites can only cost around £50 per month.
+A £10 per month Virtual Private Server (VPS) may do the job for you and dedicated servers for small – medium size websites can cost around £50 per month.

 It’s worth investing in some decent web hosting and if you don’t feel confident of managing a server yourself chat to your web developers and get them to look after it.

-If you use a Content Management System like WordPress then pretty much every time you load a page there will be lots of information dragged from the database.
+If you use a Content Management System like WordPress then pretty much every time you load a page there will be a lot of information dragged from the database.
 If you use low cost shared hosting there may be slow downs when connecting the website to the database.

 Have a word with your web developer to make sure everything is working efficiently and if not sort out some quality hosting.

 PHP is the programming language that runs a lot of websites.
 WordPress is built on PHP and you need to make sure you’re using the latest version.